 Urban Ministries - is a Community Shelter in Durham that is home to more than 6,000 people per year.
 Aldersgate provides food and clothing through out the year.
 For more information contact: April Twine: email@example.com

 CONDUIT is a coalition of seven churches in northern Durham that joinied together in 1988 to focus on the residents of Oxford Manor Public Housing.
 CONDUIT helps support school supplies, Chrismtas gifts, outside enrichment programs and afterschool tutoring program.
 For more information about this mission at Aldersgate contact Lee King: firstname.lastname@example.org

 CLICK ON THE PHOTO TO MORE INFORMATION ABOUT CONDUIT

 Durham Food Pantry Network is a non-denominational network of Durham churches, businesses, schools and other organizations devoted to keeping pantries in Durham stocked with food and clothes.
 For more information about this mission at Aldersgate contact Paula Veasey: email@example.com

-The Jamacia Mission Teams have been traveling to Jamacia to serve God through mission work in St. Thomas Parrish and the communities of Peartree River, Johnstown and Yallahs since 2003.
-From rebuilding hurricane damaged churches to new community centers, schools and libraries the impact from sharing the love of God on the people of Jamacia is amazing.
-For more information about this mission at Aldersgate contact Stacey McCorison: email@example.com
+The Jamaica Mission Teams have been traveling to Jamaica to serve God through mission work in St. Thomas Parrish and the communities of Peartree River, Johnstown and Yallahs since 2003.
+From rebuilding hurricane damaged churches to new community centers, schools and libraries the impact from sharing the love of God on the people of Jamaica is amazing.
+For more information about this mission at Aldersgate contact Stacey McCorison: firstname.lastname@example.org

 The Haiti Mission Team began in 2010.
 The medical mission trip encompasses two aspect of health care, general medical care and vision evaluation and glasses distribution.
 For more information about this mission at Aldersgate contact April Perry: email@example.com